thomhines/interactive-media-ii/Day 02.md

 ### Quiz
+- How many classes can you miss without it affecting your grade?
+- Where does EVERY ASSIGNMENT need to be posted in order to get credit?
+- How can you tell if I've given you credit for an assignment?
 - What version of HTML are we using?
 - What folder on the web server do we put our files?
 - What do we name our homepage HTML file?